Ethan-Rasmussen/AudioVisualization/Scripts/RegressionBuffer/README.txt

 class RegressionBuffer():

 	#consider using a constants pattern like this:
-	history_mode = 'timed', or 'permanent', or 'last5buffer', or 'last10buffer'
+	self.history_mode = 'timed', or 'permanent', or 'last5buffer', or 'last10buffer'

 	def __int__(self)
 		#set up the plot, using grapd3d_8.0.py to get the